Minor-Obstructions for Apex-Pseudoforests: Introduction

-It is easy to observe that pseudoforests is a minor-closed graph class.
-Moreover it holds that $\obs({\cal P})=\ourobs$, as these two obstructions express the existence of two cycles in the same connected component of a graph.
+It is easy to observe that pseudoforests form a minor-closed graph class.
+Moreover, it holds that $\obs({\cal P})=\{K_{4}^{-},Z\}$, {where $K_{4}^{-}$ is the {\em diamond graph}, i.e., the complete graph on $4$ vertices minus an edge and $Z$ is the {\em butterfly} graph (also known as {\em bow-tie} or {\em hourglass} graph), obtained by the disjoint union of two triangles after identifying two of their vertices (see \autoref{ostructionspse}).}To see why $\obs({\cal P})=\{K_{4}^{-},Z\}$, notice that these two obstructions express the existence of two cycles in the same connected component of a graph.